Abhinava Vidyalaya, Pune: Curriculum

 The school follows the syllabus prescribed by the Maharashtra State Board, Pune.
 English is the medium of instruction.
 Marathi, Hindi are taught as second and third languages respectively.
 Students have the option of learning German or Sanskrit from 8th to 10th standard.
 English and Marathi are taught from class 1.
 Hindi, the regional language is taught as a third language and is compulsory from class 5 to class 10.

 The academic year, which commences in June and concludes in April, consists of two terms.
 The first term is from June till October/November and the second term commences after a three-week break and continues till April.
 Examinations are held at the end of every term.
 The courses of studies extend from kindergarten to class 10, at the end of which students appear for the SSC Examinations.

 Extracurricular activities

 Inter house Debates, quizzes, dramatics and sporting competitions are part of the cultural lives of the students.
 Sports activities at Abhinava include football, cricket, basketball, Table tennis, and Chess.
-The school stood second in the recently concluded Sakal Schoolympics 2014 which was organized by the Sakal Media Group.
+The school stood second in the Sakal Schoolympics 2014 which was organized by the Sakal Media Group.

 Abhinava Vidyalaya has demonstrated excellence in quizzing for the past several years, having won the ESPN School Quiz Olympiad in 2003-04.
 Other notable wins include the Limca Book of Records Quiz 2010, ACES 2007 School Quiz.